wh-alice/mig_visualstudio/vs/misc/loop-statements-are-not-valid-in-the-immediate-window.md

 ---
-title: "Loop statements are not valid in the Immediate window" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Loop statements are not valid in the Immediate window | hehe" ms.custom: "" ms.date: "10/19/2016"
+ms.prod: "visual-studio-dev14"